Read in 5 minutes

 In most cases, you will use a desktop FTP client to connect to the remote server and download or upload files.
 However, the

 ftp command is useful when you work on a server without GUI and you want to transfer files over FTP to or from a remote server.

 Before you Begin

-When transferring data with ftp both the connection is not encrypted.
+When transferring data over ftp the connection is not encrypted.
 For a secure data transfer, use SCP.

 To be able to transfer files you must have at least read permissions on the source file and write permission on the target system.